SummerWorks Exchange Day 1Buy Tickets

 Venue: Toronto Media Arts Centre

-An opportunity to connect with colleagues, as well as meet new artists and presenters.
+Co-hosted by Public Recordings, an opportunity to connect with colleagues, as well as meet new artists and presenters.

 ASL Interpretation will be provided for this event.